Wizards & Muggles: Part 2 A Wizarding “World”

 Regardless of the continuing confusion in canon produced by the (possibly deliberately) contradictory statements concerning the period, until the release of HBP, it was generally believed that over much of the initial portion of his first rise, Lord Voldemort had managed to attract a great deal of popular support.
 Which would support the Voldemort = Hitler association that Rowling has admitted to.

 However, once we were given a reasonably detailed overview of the first rise of Lord Voldemort in HBP, it became clear that this parallel could never have been the case.
 In HBP Rowling didn’t give Tom Riddle a Hitleresque backstory or history.
-Despite Rowling’s determination to abruptly flip-flop, and try to rewrite HBP in DHs, her subsequent assertions are not in the least bit convincing.
-I cannot believe that Tom Riddle and his followers, or their blatantly anti-Seclusion rhetoric, has ever enjoyed any degree of open public support, and there is absolutely no suggestion that the *Death Eaters* had ever been a legitimate faction in wizarding government.
+Despite Rowling’s determination to abruptly flip-flop, and try to rewrite the HBP backstory in DHs, her subsequent assertions are not in the least bit convincing.
+I cannot believe that Tom Riddle and his followers, or their blatantly anti-Seclusion rhetoric, has ever enjoyed any degree of open public support inside the wizarding word, and there is absolutely no suggestion that the *Death Eaters* had ever been a legitimate faction in wizarding government.
 The Ministry may not have stepped in to shut him up, until it was already far too late, but Riddle was not spearheading a legitimate political movement.
 He was rabble-rousing.
 If Regulus Black was making scrapbooks of Riddle’s newspaper cuttings, it was with reports of his statements that the Ministry had allowed to be printed in order to frighten people.

 Tom Marvolo Riddle is Public Enemy #1.

 And when you pause to think about it.
-Something like the Klan could only have come about after the real war was fought and lost, and the group to have been subsequently cobbled together by a lot of diehards who had seen their pet agenda snatched away, but who refuse to be denied, and are willing to force the issue, outside the law.
+Something like the Klan could only have come about after the real war was fought and lost, and for the group to have been subsequently cobbled together by a lot of diehards who had seen their pet agenda snatched away, but who refuse to be denied, and are willing to force the issue, outside the law.

 There had probably been forerunners of the Death Eaters who bore the same attitudes about incomers to the wizarding world.
 But I suspect that most of those did continue to support an Isolationist agenda.
 And others may have lacked a charismatic leader.
 Although we do have a couple of references in the first couple of books about a dangerous Dark wizard about 100 years earlier.
 But we are not going to get any further information on that head in official canon.
 That reference probably is a bit of flotsam that was originally supposed to lead us to Grindelwald before Rowling revamped the timeline.

-The DE’s mindset also resembles that of the Klan in that it is clearly based upon of the losing side of a major social conflict which has conflated all of its anger, resentment and opinions about what is wrong with the world into a single issue.
+The DE’s mindset also resembles that of the Klan in that it appears to be based upon of the losing side of a major social conflict which has conflated all of its anger, resentment and opinions about what is wrong with the world into a single issue.
 Society in general simply cannot sustain that sort of intensity of focus over an issue which has lasted 1000 years.
 Over 1000 years you get the kind of attitude you see from Ron Weasley regarding werewolves or Fudge’s knee-jerk suspicion of Parselmouths.
 Something that’s totally unfair, yes.
 But also totally accepted, to the point that no one born inside the wizarding world even thinks to question or examine it.
 And no one gets worked up about it.

 Mind you, there might well be a wild card factor in play in the Potterverse related to the development of sociopaths.
 If the influences related to this factor operate as they have been postulated in the article entitled ‘The Premature Prediction’ (to be found in the ‘Potterverse UNhallowed’ collection), then there might readily be some widespread anxiety related to Muggle-raised wizards which could easily be tapped into.
 Particularly if Lord Voldemort is in fact not the first such to have troubled the wizarding world since the Hogwarts Quill was put into commission.
 But if this is the case it would not be Lord Voldemort or his supporters who would be raising this issue with the wizarding public.